Respite Care Club Staff

 I was introduced to Leeza's Care Connection through my husband, Dr. Gregory J. Wych, a Founding Member of LCC in South Carolina.
 While Greg continues with financial support, I felt that it was time to roll up my sleeves and get involved.
 I grew up in Alabama and moved to South Carolina in 2009.
 I retired from GlaxoSmithKline after 28 years and spent over 30 years in the pharmaceutical industry.
 One of my roles while at GSK was to work with companies in the Southeast and their Wellness Programs, specifically in the area of smoking cessation.
 I look forward to supporting those that spend their lives taking care of others with the resources that Leeza's Care Connection has to offer!

 Harold Kline had an active career with The Kline Iron & Steel Company where he was Treasurer and Financial Officer.
 He helped organize and was the president of the Cash Management Association of South Carolina.
 Served on the University of South Carolina College of Liberal Arts Board and on the Palmetto Richland Hospital Foundation Board of Directors as well as its Finance Committee.
 He served 28 years on the Forest Acres Zoning Board of Adjustments.
 Served on the national board of the American Institute of Steel Construction, Finance Board and belonged to the Executive Club.
 His military career was with the S.C.
 Air National Guard during the Korean War for four years.
 He is actively involved with Leeza's Care Connection and was instrumental in creating the Men's Support Group.
 Harold was married to his wife, Rose, for 64 years when she passed away from Alzheimer's disease in 2018.
-He has three children and four grandchildren.
+He has three children and five grandchildren and one great grandchid.

 Sandy Morgan has worked in the insurance industry since 1980.
 She has managed insurance companies, agencies, self-insured funds and is currently consulting with businesses and individuals.
 She has graduate degrees in insurance including Associate in Claims, AIC designation and Chartered Property and Casualty Underwriter, CPCU designation.
 She spends her time between Little Mountain, SC and Maggie Valley, NC, with her husband, Jack and dogs.
 She is active with various not for profit agencies including Leeza’s Care Connection and Homeward Bound Pet Rescue.
 She is the past president of the SC Workers’ Compensation Education Association and the Claims Manager Association.